 On January 7 in 1998, it was reported that Yuen Woo-Ping’s appeal for Canadian immigration was rejected too.
 He filed for an appeal that was also rejected.
 He applied with self-employment status, and planned to produce films there.
 He had worked in Vancouver for the opening reel of In the Line of Duty 4 (1989).
 Also, Hollywood likes to make films in Canada because of tax benefits.
 Therefore, he literally had a demo reel.
 After the officials reviewed his commercial plans, they rejected his application.
 The officials pointed out that his commercial plans were too narrow.
 They didn’t know about what The Matrix was going to end up being.
 Still, the taste for movies in Canada and H.K. was said to be different enough that he could not survive in self-employment.
 Although his lawyer attempted to appeal by citing that the interview was too short, the appeal was rejected.
 If it wasn’t for being hired to work on The Matrix (or Live Wire as it was originally known as before the movie was done), he would’ve ended up focusing on on making martial arts TV shows in Malaysia.

-The man with the devilish face is Shing Fui-On.
+The man who Chow is with above is Shing Fui-On (I included his mug shot).
 When Shing was a child, he felt that he had a problem with his brain, so people called him Big Silly Head – a name that would be immortalized in Chase a Fortune (1985).
 In the early days of his movie career, he had worked as a prop master for the Shaw Brothers movie studio.
 He also once worked as a thug.
 He was sentenced to 4 years in prison for slashing people, and his sentence was reduced to 2 years and 8 months.
 Now you know why he didn’t do anything on camera between 1975 and 1981.
 His career picked up a bit more steam when he befriended Danny Lee in 1983.
 Danny always wanted to be a policeman but the salary was lower than that of an actor, so he compensated by playing policemen.
 As such, he could vouch for Shing’s character, especially when Shing became a bodyguard for the threatened and blackmailed Andy Lau.

 Danny and Shing have been in 34 movies together.
 Shing knows more than anyone that Danny was very responsible for people taking Stephen seriously as a film actor after he was heavily typecast as a children’s TV show presenter.
 After all, Shing was in four of their five movies (three of which where Danny was acting instead of just producing or directing).
 So you can imagine how dissatisfied that he was Stephen disrespecting Danny by having his own character in Mad Monk (1993) slightly named after him (compare the Chinese characters on the Chinese version of HKMDB): “He was nothing at the time.
 No one knew him.
 It was my teacher who brought him in.
 Now he is red hot, he ignores the teacher.
 He also mocked Lee by having his character in Mad Monk be insulted wtih someone saying – Li Xiuyuan, I will kill your whole family!
 If Chow truly respects the teacher, he will discuss with the director to change the name of the character.
 Chow is too ruthless; I hope he will not forget this.”